Test in a live environment

 Console.WriteLine("Hello, Jupyter Notebook C#!")

 The integration of C# Jupyter Notebooks with Visual Studio Code enhances the development experience, especially for those accustomed to Microsoft's IDE.
-Within VSCode, you can utilize the command palette to execute Jupyter-specific commands to provide a smooth transition between different development environments.
+Within VSCode, you can utilize the command palette to execute Jupyter-specific commands and provide a smooth transition between different development environments.

 A standout feature of Jupyter Notebook is the ability to create interactive documentation.
 This means you can write a piece of code, document it, and allow others to execute and modify it directly within the notebook.
 It's a powerful way to demonstrate code functionality and share knowledge.

-To effectively manage Jupyter notebooks, it's essential to understand the workings of the Jupyter server.
+To effectively manage Jupyter Notebooks, it's essential to understand the workings of the Jupyter server.
 Commands like 'jupyter kernelspec list' help in listing all the available kernels.
 Managing these kernels is crucial for a smooth cross-language experience in Jupyter.

 Jupyter Notebooks' flexibility in supporting multiple languages allows for seamless integration between Python and C#.
-If you also have python installed, you can switch between the languages within the same notebook, making it an invaluable aid for polyglot programming and data analysis.
-Here's an example of using Python and C# in the same notebook
+If you also have Python installed, you can switch between the languages within the same notebook, making it an invaluable aid for polyglot programming and data analysis.
+Here's an example of using Python and C# in the same notebook:

 # Python code